thiagoa/notes/Clojure.md

 Other generators:

-- `gen/goolean`
+- `gen/boolean`
 - `gen/int`
 - `gen/keyword`
 - etc.

-We can plug in predicates to generate custom generators:
+You can plug in predicates to create custom generators:

 ```clj
 (def numbers-greater-than-zero